 Endpoint L sends a STUN binding request from its Relayed Candidate LPS-PUB-2 to R-PRIV-1, which gets dropped because R-PRIV-1 is not reachable from the public interface.
 Endpoint L then sends a STUN binding request from its Relayed Candidate LPS-PUB-2 to RPS-PUB-2, which Endpoint R receives from its Relayed Candidate because permissions have already been opened on RPS-PUB-2 for LPS-PUB-2.
 Endpoint L, on receiving the STUN binding response, validates this candidate pair.
-At the end of the connectivity checks timeout, Endpoint L nominates its only valid candidate pair and sends a STUN binding request with the use candidate attribute set.
-On getting the response, Endpoint L sends the final offer to the endpoint (5) with the final candidates to be used for media flow.
+At the end of the connectivity checks timeout, Endpoint L nominates its only valid candidate pair and sends a STUN binding request with the USE-CANDIDATE attribute (as described in [IETFDRAFT-ICENAT-19] section 7.1.1.1) set.
+On getting the response, Endpoint L sends the final offer to the endpoint with the final candidates to be used for media flow.
 A sample SDP for the final offer is as follows: